 Due to a number of advantages like low transaction costs or higher scalability the third generation blockchains are seemed to be a very attractive place for stablecoin development.
 Thus, such giants as Tether (USDT) decided to run on TRON and EOS besides Ethereum.
 In addition, EOS is hosting such stablecoin projects as Carbon (CUSD), EOSDT and EUSD.

 However, the main question regarding choosing the right platform to launch a stablecoin should cover the demand occurring within this particular blockchain ecosystem.
 To clarify this notion, you can issue a stablecoin on any existing blockchain, but the project will not gain a lot of success because of low demand or the wrong use case of the coin.
 That is why we recommend preparing a thorough business analysis and do not omit the discovery stage during project planning.

-Therefore, building a stablecoin on the Ethereum platform seems very reasonable due to a robust infrastructure and usage of ERC-20 token standard.
+Therefore, building a stablecoin on the Ethereum platform seems very reasonable for a token development firm due to a robust infrastructure and usage of ERC-20 token standard.
 Ethereum has the biggest ecosystem with high demand for custom currencies which will ensure constant and sustainable liquidity flow for your stablecoin.

 Additionally, Ethereum is a home for almost all DeFi protocols which significantly increases the need for stablecoins.
 Those who are pegged to ETH (like DAI) have shown great results last year and the demand is expecting to grow accordingly to Ethereum 2.0 transitions.